Flummidill/Ethical-Use-Software-License/README.md

 Therefore, I created the EUSL to ensure that:

-- Software remains free and publicly accessible
+- 🌎 Your Software remains free and publicly accessible

-- Developers are credited for their work
+- 📜 You are Credited for your Work

-- No one can sell, resell, or monetize the project
+- 💸 No one can sell, resell, or monetize your Project

-- All changes are open and transparent
+- ✍️ All changes to your Work are Open and Transparent

-- The license and its intent remain intact across all forks
+- 💬 The License and its intent remain intact across all forks of your Software

-In short, this license reflects that:

-❌ Any commercial or monetized use is prohibited

-✅ Open-Source use, modification, and redistribution is allowed

-✅ Attribution and a link to the original Project is required

-✅ Modifications must be clearly documented

-🔒 The License cannot be removed or changed

-⚠️ No warranty or liability is included
+- ⚠️ No Warranty or Liability are included in yor Work

 ## How to Apply this License to your own Software: